Coping with Bladder Cancer

 For tips on how to deal with the fear of cancer coming back, see the section Coping with Fear of Recurrence on our New Normal page.

 Cancer is one of the most costly diseases to treat in the United States.
 Even if you have health insurance, you may face major financial challenges and need help dealing with the costs of bladder cancer treatment.
+Having cancer may also make it hard for you to work and pay your bills.
 The problems a person has related to the cost of treatment is known as financial toxicity.
-For tips and ways to cope, see Managing Costs and Medical Information.
+For ways to cope, see Managing Costs and Medical Information.
 To learn about financial toxicity and find out if you are at risk, see Financial Toxicity (Financial Distress) and Cancer Treatment.